esteinig/achilles/train.md

 achilles achilles --help
 ```

-Start a MongoDB service in background screen on login node - do not use for intensive tasks!
-It's a bit sneaky but we should not use a lot of memory of processors for samplign from the Database (so it should be fine)
+Start a `MongoDB` service in background screen on login node - do not use for intensive tasks!
+It's a bit sneaky but we will not use a lot of memory or processors for samplimg from the database so it should be fine

 ```bash
 screen -S mongo-service -d -m bash -c "singularity run -B ${achilles_dir}/dbs/fuyi:/data/db ${achilles_dir}/containers/mongo.sif"